McCorvey, who was at center of Roe v. Wade, dead at 69

 DALLAS (AP) — Norma McCorvey, whose legal challenge under the pseudonym “Jane Roe” led to the U.S. Supreme Court’s landmark decision that legalized abortion but who later became an outspoken opponent of the procedure, died Saturday.
 She was 69.

 McCorvey died at an assisted living center in Katy, Texas, said journalist Joshua Prager, who is working on a book about McCorvey and was with her and her family when she died.
-He said she died of heart failure.
+He said she died of heart failure and had been ill for some time.

 Decades later, McCorvey underwent a conversion, becoming an evangelical Christian and joining the anti-abortion movement.
 A short time later, she underwent another religious conversion and became a Roman Catholic.